GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (59) .md

 **Critical Failure**: You fail to ground yourself aginst the charge of the tether, causing yourself to be afflicted by the attack instead.
 The attack gains a +1 bonus against you for each tier beyond first.

+#### Synnefopothy

+**Minimum Tier**: 3

+**Casting Time**: 10 actions

+**Duration**: 1 hour

+**Effect**: A creature you touch becomes enchanted in such a way that it treats clouds, and thick vapourous substances (like a harsh fog or smoke) as a solid object. this cause it to be able to stand atop such a material and potential form it, but also causes it to function like a barrier to it.
+The narrator determines if a substance is considered as hard as wood, stone, or metal to them- but clouds are functionally as stone to the subject.

+**At Higher Tiers**: Each tier beyond minimum increases the duration by 2 hours.

+**Critical Failure**: You have managed to really mess up the enchantment.
+The subject is prone for 1d4 rounds times the spell's tier and you are petrified for a number of rounds equal to the spell's tier as a msyterious fog encases around you.

 ### T (1

 #### Thornvalder